 Maurice Estève French, 1904-2001

-Maurice Estève was undoubtedly one of the leading representatives of the first generation of artists that included Bissière, Bazaine, Manessier, Singier and Le Moal and who, after the Second World War, chose to work on non-figurative art.
+Maurice Estève was undoubtedly a leading representative of the first generation of artists – which included Bissière, Bazaine, Manessier, Singier and Le Moal – who, after the Second World War, chose to work on non-figurative art.
 As an abstract colourist, Estève’s practice was focused on the interlacing of form and colour.

 Estève's extensive work was not limited to the genre of painting and in 1923, he went too Barcelona, to work in a textile factory.
 He also experimented with collage, murals, stained glass and tapestry design.
-Though he avoided the extrovert circles of Avant-garde but still beloned to the core of the artists who brought about the breakthrough of "École de Paris" after 1945.
+Though he avoided the extrovert circles of the avant-garde in Paris, Estève was still a member of the core artistic group who brought about the breakthrough of "École de Paris" after 1945.

 Maurice EstèveSans titre, 1957Watercolour and charcoal on paper